analyst-mohit28/customer-shopping-behavior-analysis/README.md

-Customer Shopping Behavior Analysis
+# Customer Shopping Behavior Analysis
 Tools Used: Python | SQL | Power BI

-Project Overview
+## Project Overview
-This project analyzes customer shopping behavior to understand revenue distribution, discount usage, subscription impact, and customer loyalty.
-The objective is to derive data-backed insights that support better business and marketing decisions.
+This project analyzes customer shopping behavior to understand revenue patterns, discount usage, subscription impact, and customer loyalty.
+The goal is to derive data-backed insights that can support business and marketing decisions.

-Data & Tools
-- Python was used for data understanding, cleaning, and feature creation
-- SQL was used to answer business-driven analytical questions
-- Power BI was used to build an interactive dashboard for visualization

-Analysis Workflow
+## What Was Done
-1. Explored and cleaned the dataset using Python
+- Explored and cleaned the dataset using Python
-2. Handled missing values and created age group segmentation
+- Handled missing values and created derived features such as age groups
-3. Performed business analysis using SQL queries
+- Used SQL to answer business-focused analytical questions
-4. Built a Power BI dashboard to summarize insights
+- Built a Power BI dashboard to visualize customer behavior and trends

-Key Business Questions Answered
+## Key Analysis Areas
-- How is revenue distributed across customer demographics?
+- Revenue distribution across customer demographics
-- Do discounts reduce or maintain customer spending?
+- Impact of discounts on customer spending
-- Does subscription status impact average spend and total revenue?
+- Comparison of subscribed vs non-subscribed customers
-- Which products are most discount-dependent?
+- Identification of discount-dependent products
-- How does revenue vary by age group?

-Python: Data Preparation
-Python was used to understand the dataset structure, handle missing values, and prepare features for analysis.

-Sample Python Output

-SQL: Business Analysis
-SQL queries were written to analyze customer behavior and revenue trends.

-Revenue by Gender

-Subscribers vs Non-Subscribers

-Customer Segmentation

-Power BI Dashboard
-An interactive Power BI dashboard was created to visualize customer trends and performance metrics.
+- Customer segmentation into new, returning, and loyal groups
+- Revenue contribution across age groups

-Key Insights
+## Key Insights
-- Male customers contribute significantly higher total revenue than female customers
+- Male customers contribute significantly higher total revenue compared to female customers
-- Discounts do not always reduce spending; some customers still spend above average
+- Discounts do not always reduce spending; some customers spend above average even when discounts are applied
-- Subscription status does not significantly increase average spend, but repeat buyers show conversion potential
+- Subscription status does not significantly increase average spend, but many repeat buyers are not subscribed
-- Revenue distribution across age groups is relatively balanced
+- Revenue is fairly evenly distributed across age groups

-Business Recommendations
+## Business Value
+This analysis helps identify opportunities for improving subscription conversion, optimizing discount strategies, and targeting high-value customer segments.

+## Project Files
+- Python notebook for data preparation and exploration
+- SQL queries for business analysis
-- Target repeat buyers for subscription conversion
+- Power BI dashboard for visualization
-- Apply discounts selectively to price-sensitive products
-- Focus marketing on high-performing customer segments